Reflection on the Year

 This talk will look at strategies for developing habits of resilience and some of the habits we currently have that undermine our potential to live joyful, fulfilled and meaningful lives.

-Contact Julie if you would like to book a bespoke talk or workshop for your department on these or other topics.
+Contact Julie if you would like to book a bespoke talk or workshop for your department/office on these or other topics.

 Individual sessions are also available by arrangement.